2013 Pub Charity Sevens: Northern Region

 Waikato, North Harbour, Auckland, Counties Manukau, Bay of Plenty and Northland all qualified for 2013.
-Just one team missed out.
-That was Thames Valley this year, who lost their 6th v 7th playoff to Northland 15-10.
+Thames Valley were the only team to miss out after losing their 6th v 7th playoff 15–10 to Northland.

 Central Region

-The Men’s competition will follow a cross pool structure with teams being split into two pools of three, each team will play all teams from the opposing pool to develop a ranking system for playoffs.
+The Men's competition will follow a cross pool structure with teams being split into two pools of three, each team will play all teams from the opposing pool to develop a ranking system for playoffs.
 Pools were selected based on official rankings from the 2012 National sevens held in Queenstown.

-Hawke’s Bay, Manawatu, Taranaki, Wairarapa Bush and Wellington all qualified for the men's 2013 Pub Charity Sevens with Horowhenua Kapiti missing out after finishing 6th.
+Hawke's Bay, Manawatu, Taranaki, Wairarapa Bush and Wellington all qualified for the men's 2013 Pub Charity Sevens with Horowhenua Kapiti missing out after finishing 6th.

 Pool stage

 The first round, or pool stage, saw the 16 teams divided into four pools of four teams.
 Each pool was a round-robin of six games, where each team played one match against each of the other teams in the same pool.
 Teams were awarded three points for a win, two points for a draw and one for a defeat.

 The teams finishing in the top two of each pool advanced to the cup quarterfinals.